iobis/small-data/README.md

 Login
   - Users are instances of the class Inputter (the name standard "user" was creating problem with the migration to PostgreSQL, as it is a reserved word)
   - To login, take one email address that have been generated in the database with the fixture (table inputter).
 All passwords (bcrypt encrypted) are the same ("smalldata").
+  - Check the user privileges in the json array (in the table inputter)